hmchen47/DataScience/ML/MLNN-Hinton/a12-Learning.md

   + the iteration path thus remains trapped in a certain region of weight space near to the optimum.

+#### Summary of Classical Backpropagation

++ Online backpropagation w/ random selection of the input patterns yields iterations dynamics equivalent to those of IFS.

++ The learning constant: the affine transformations overlap, the iteration path densely covers a certain region of weight space around the local minimum of the error function.

++ linear associator &  online backpropagation: fractal iteration path

++ Sigmoid units:
+  + error correction step: no longer equivalent to an affine transformation
+  + similar updating step
+  + able to approximate a quadratic function for suitable parameter combinations
+  + nonlinear updating steps: fractal iteration paths

 ## 8.2 Some simple improvements to backpropagation